 The MCRPC actively monitors development and is actively engaged in the periodic updates of the plans to ensure maximum effectiveness and applicability.
-These philosophies are embedded in the MCRPC's long range planning strategy and are reflected in the Projected Five-Year Work Program.
-The five-year program will be updated and extended each year as part of the annual process of preparing the OWP.
+These philosophies are embedded in the MCRPC's long range planning strategy and are reflected in the Projected Five-Year Work Program as well as this UWP.
+Additionally, transportation related activities specifically address the provisions of the FAST Act and embody the planning guidelines set forth in 23 CFR 450.

+The five-year program will be updated and extended each year as part of the annual process of preparing the UWP.
 Thus, the projected five-year work program will continue to be an important component of the UWP as it serves to illuminate the vision of the work that lies ahead.